jondekerh/Talos/README.md

 I recommend using [pm2](https://www.npmjs.com/package/pm2) to run both the bot and the instance of mongodb you'll need for it to work in your production server.

 **Running on the Server:**
 Once the bot is running alongside your instance of mongoDB you'll need to use a few commands in your server to make it work.
 For more info on the following commands you may type `T help` in any channel while the bot is running.
-For the two `[role]` placeholders use the grammatically correct and case-sensitive name of the role you wish to assign. **The channel commands must be used in the channel you wish to assign.**
+For the two `[role]` placeholders use the grammatically correct and case-sensitive name of the role you want to assign. **The channel commands must be used in the channel you want to assign.**
 ```
 T init
 T starting-role [role]